About data provision

 Information about the application and the computer:

-• Unique ID of the computer on which the application is installed.
+• Unique ID of the computer on which the software is installed.

 • Unique application installation ID.